JaydevSR/blog/pages/thoughts.md

 ---
-title: Thoughts that reached the keyboard.
+title: Thoughts that reached the keyboard
-layout: post-list
+layout: category-list
-filter:
-    by_category: thoughts
+show_only: Thoughts
 navbar_title: Thoughts
 ---